Join Our Student Community

-- Admissions interview with the Registrar in-person or by phone to evaluate applicants’ expectations and career goals relevant to the learning objectives of the program; completion of a short orientation course may be required to determine suitability for Distance Education.
+- Admissions interview in-person or by phone to evaluate applicants’ expectations and career goals relevant to the learning objectives of the program; completion of a short orientation course may be required to determine suitability for Distance Education.

 - Signed agreement with confidentiality and participation policies.
 Proof of funding, Criminal record check.

-- Students specializing in psychotherapy must have completed an undergraduate degree; or PLAR to determine equivalence of prior learning, and/or experience in the mental health field.
+- Students applying for the Diploma program specializing in psychotherapy or counselling therapy must have completed an accredited undergraduate degree, or independent assessment to determine equivalence.

 What are the funding options?